AjobK/Seaqull/README.md

 * Then each issue will be distributed among the members
 * You can lose and earn points.
 Explained in the workdays section

-Like I said this is an expirament, if it does not work we will try something else.
+Like it said this is an expirament, if it does not work we will try something else.
 You are allowed to work on an issues for multiple sprints.
 This needs to be requested within 3 days from starting the sprint.

 #### WORKDAYS